 These Salmon Patties are SO easy and super delicious.
 I used Rubinstein’s Wild Alaskan Pink Salmon.
-It was the best quality I could find for the best price, usually around $4.00 per can.
 (This is a very inexpensive dish to make!)

 Not only are these a perfect lunch idea…it’s a great “rescue me” dinner too if you’re on the run in the evening since you don’t have to plan ahead to thaw meat for this dish!

 Lunchtime Salmon Patties

 14 oz can salmon